Close

 approach view of contemporary house with sloping ceilings, curved walls and garageNew Art Deco influenced house in the Conservation Area and curtilage of the adjacent Grade II Listed House

-We design new buildings in Conservation Areas, Areas of Outstanding Natural Beauty (AONB) and even Sites of Special Scientific Interest (SSSI) and Sites of Nature Conservation Interest (SNCI).
+We design new buildings in Conservation Areas, Areas of Outstanding Natural Beauty (AONB) as well as Sites of Special Scientific Interest (SSSI) and Sites of Nature Conservation Interest (SNCI).

 Analysis of typical historic site…